-Management categories covered by the remuneration policy of the OTP Bank Group Structure of remuneration ratio of fixed remuneration ratio of variable remuneration members of the Board of Directors of OTP Bank Plc.
+Management categories covered by the Remuneration Policy of the OTP Bank Group Structure of remuneration proportion of fixed remuneration proportion of performance- based remuneration members of the Board of Directors of OTP Bank Plc.
 100% members of the Supervisory Board of OTP Bank Plc.
-100% of the employees of OTP Bank Plc. the Bank's CEO 20% 80% the Bank's deputy CEOs 20% 80% 3 rd -level managers heading independent organizational units 20 - 50% 50 - 80% certain 4 th -level managers of departments responsible for special management functions who participate in the preparation of decisions 30 - 70% 30 - 70% managers classified on the basis of the amount of their income 30 - 50% 50 - 70% dealers working in the treasury trading department 35% 65% of the managers employed by the subsidiaries of the Bank Group that are subject to consolidated supervision the 1 st -level managers of the subsidiaries 20 - 80% 20 - 80% in the case of key subsidiaries, 2 nd -level (deputy) managers 25 - 65% 35 - 75%
+100% of those employed by OTP Bank Plc. positions with a material influence on risk profile and profit 35% 65% positions responsible for individual governance functions 50% 50% positions involving the performance of control functions 50 - 65% 35 - 50% managers classed as eligible based on the size of their income 50% 50% dealers employed at Treasury Trading 35% 65% managers employed at the Bank Group subsidiaries subject to consolidated supervision top-level managers of the subsidiaries 35 - 80% 20 - 65% in the case of key subsidiaries, level 2 (deputy) managers 35 - 50% 50 - 65% fixed honorarium